bsurc/lame/README.md

 Can be installed one of three ways:

 - local: will log locally to a file
-- rsyslog: will intergrate with rsyslog system logger (requires admin privileges)
+- rsyslog-local: will intergrate with rsyslog system logger (requires admin privileges)
 - rsyslog-remote: integrate with rsyslog and write logs to remote logserver

 First declare environment vars LAME_LOGFILE, LAME_INSTALL_DIR, and LAME_LOGHOST (if using remote logging).
 Then one of: